z80rotom/Luminescent/README.md

 based on [Dialga](https://github.com/CraftyBoss/Dialga).

 It has been modified to use CMake and supports importing in CLion.
-Additionally, it has tasks to easily integrate with [SimpleModManager](https://github.com/nadrino/SimpleModManager).
+Additionally, it has tasks to easily integrate with [SimpleModManager](https://github.com/nadrino/SimpleModManager), as well as export to common emulators.

-To get started, copy `config.cmake.template` to `config.cmake` and change the IP to the IP of your switch.
+To get started, copy `config.cmake.template` to `config.cmake` and, if you wish to use FTP, change the IP to the IP of your switch.

 ## Prerequisites